zulip/zulip/docs/production/postgres.md

 See
 http://www.postgresql.org/docs/9.1/static/routine-vacuuming.html#VACUUM-FOR-WRAPAROUND
-for more details on postgres vacuuming.
+for more details on Postgres vacuuming.